cypreess/snipty/README.md

 # snipty

-Snipty is a handy package manager tool that helps you to organize snippets in the similar way how pip is handling python packages and ansible-galaxy is handling roles.
+Snipty is a handy package manager tool that helps you to organize snippets in the similar way how pip is handling python packages or ansible-galaxy is handling roles.
 The motivation behind snipty is to make snippets DRY again.
 There is a lot of good code too small to be legitimate packages on their own, that you end up copying over and over again to your codebase.
 Snipty wants to:

 * automate the process of downloading snippets,
-* create a `snippets.txt` file to explicitly enumerate your snippet dependencies in the code,
+* manage a `snippets.txt` file to explicitly enumerate your snippet dependencies in the code,
 * allow easy tracking of snippets changes.

+You can read about [how Snipty was born and what problem it tries to address](https://medium.com/@krisdorosz/how-to-use-code-snippets-and-stay-sane-987a2a54c571).

 ## Quickstart